mahlberg-lab/corpora/README.md

         }

 Make sure that the entries don't inclue extraneous information.
-For example, when using the Zotero Chrome Add On to export a citation from gutenberg.org, Zotero tends to save licesing information.
+For example, when using the Zotero Chrome Add On to export a citation from gutenberg.org, Zotero tends to save licensing information.
 This should be deleted from the Zotero entry.

+For the `date` we try to establish the date of the first publication of the novel (or the work as a whole, in the case of serialised works), using external information, such as Wikipedia entries.
+We use this date of first publication rather than the date of the edition for the main historical context of the novel.
+Although we do not explicitly record the edition of the book transcribed by Project Gutenber, CLiC users can look for this information in the initial versions of the texts: initial versions of

 If you are adding a new corpus, you will also have to create a `@book` entry for the corpus.
 The important fields in the bib entries are: